lovhb/JAS39-CAT/README.md

 <h3>
 JAS-39 Gripen built using Bovine74's Custom Aircraft Template (CAT) and updated to the new Steam modloader by me.
+Assetbundle and models are not included on here, this is just for building the mod DLL.
+Want to make a mod yourself?
+Join the VTOL VR Modding Discord server.
 </h3>

 <br>